f0rmiga/sessiongate/README.md

 ## How to run tests

 Tests are located under `tests/` directory and are written in Python.
-The script `run_tests.sh` runs them.

 - Install Python 2.7
 - Install [rmtest package](https://github.com/RedisLabs/rmtest) by running `pip install rmtest`